Oxford Industries, Inc. (OXM) CEO Thomas Chubb on Q1 2020 Results - Earnings Call Transcript

 Thomas Chubb

 Yes.
 We've got a couple of Marlin bars open and they're doing really well.
 We -- I'm glad you asked that question because we actually think the Marlin Bar is perfect for the situation that we're in.
 People are a lot more comfortable outside, for good reason, all that health experts will tell you that the risk of spread is a lot lower outdoors, especially in a hot humid climate.
 So that sets up really well for our Marlin bars.
 And then the second thing, and this is a great sort of byproduct of the quarantine is that we build a much, much more robust takeout business than we ever had before.
 We really didn't fundamentally work really in that business before.

 And right now, I think last we heard it's running about 15% to 20% of the total in those places in the Marlin bars and their menu items are very, very well suited to take out.
 So that's been kind of -- people talk about how crisis creates innovation and results in new business models that live on forever.
 I don't think we'll go backwards on takeout.
 I think we'll keep doing takeout.
 And I think we -- in a short amount of time, our team has been very focused on doing that in a very Tommy Bahama way.
 Very proud of what they've accomplished there, and that's going to be a nice little legacy of this situation.

 Steven Marotta

 That's very helpful.
 And also, Tom, in your opening remarks, you mentioned that there is some accelerated efforts to become truly omni-channel.
-Can you talk a little bit about any of those biomarkers that you may have reached in the first quarter or since the quarter is closed?
+Can you talk a little bit about any of those mile markers that you may have reached in the first quarter or since the quarter is closed?

 Thomas Chubb

 Yes.
-So I think a couple of things that we've done are -- as we've reopened, we had done buy online pickup in-store is sort of the first step in the reopening, not everywhere, but in a lot of cases.
+So, I think a couple of things that we've done are -- as we've reopened, we had done buy online pickup in-store is sort of the first step in the reopening, not everywhere, but in a lot of cases.
 So that's been a step in that direction.
 We have also been doing a lot of shipping from store, even as the stores were not really open to the public.
 We've done, in some cases, where we weren't really fully open yet, we've done by appointment-only, and that's a scenario where people are maybe booking the appointment and communicating with the store associates digitally, and then they're coming in for their appointment.
 That is also something that I think we'll live on beyond this.
 So there are a lot of different things like that, that I think have made it such that the digital and e-commerce presence is becoming even more and more important and then the store is part of supporting that overall effort.

 Operator